-Available to Visiting Students: Yes/No

-[Provide a justification if the answer is No.]

-Yes.

-2e.
+[Please list any further background students should have, including, for example, mathematical skills, programming ability, experimentation/lab experience, etc. It is important to consider that unless there are formal prerequisites for participation in a course, other Schools can register their students onto our courses, so it is important to be clear in this section.
+Also be aware that MSc students are unlikely to have the pre-requisite courses, so alternative knowledge should be recommended.
+If you want to only permit this by special permission, a statement like "Successful completion of Year X of an Informatics Single or Combined Honours Degree, or equivalent by permission of the School." can be included.]
+Programming skills at least at the level of Computer Programming for Speech and Language Processing are also required.
+This course is open to all Informatics students including those on joint degrees.
+For external students where this course is not listed in your DPT, please seek special permission from the course organiser.
+Available to Visiting Students: Yes/No [Provide a justification if the answer is No.] yes 2e.
 Summary of Intended Learning Outcomes (MAXIMUM OF 5): [List the learning outcomes of the course, emphasising what the impact of the course will be on an individual who successfully completes it, rather than the activity that will lead to this outcome.
 Further guidance is available from https://canvas.instructure.com/courses/801386/files/24062695] On completion of this course, the student will be able to 1.
-Understand what is a blockchain and a distributed ledger 2.
-Develop or extend the ability to think critically about cybersecurity 3.
-Appreciate the challenges of scaling information technology services across organizational barriers and at a global level.
-4. Enhance the understanding of basic cryptographic primitives like hash functions and digital signatures Assessment Information [Provide a description of all types of assessment that will be used in the course (e.g. written exam, oral presentation, essay, programming practical, etc) and how each of them will assess the intended learning outcomes listed above.
+Identify and discuss the main linguistic, machine learning, and ethical challenges involved in the development and use of natural language processing systems.
+2. Understand and describe state-of-the-art models and algorithms used to address challenges in natural language processing systems.
+3. Design, implement, and apply modifications to state-of-the-art natural language processing systems.
+4. Understand the computational and engineering challenges that arise in the use of different models for natural language processing, and discuss the pros and cons of different models for a given task.
+5. Understand, design and justify approaches to evaluation and error analysis in natural language processing systems.
+Assessment Information [Provide a description of all types of assessment that will be used in the course (e.g. written exam, oral presentation, essay, programming practical, etc) and how each of them will assess the intended learning outcomes listed above.
 Where coursework involves group work, it is important to remember that every student has to be assessed individually for their contribution to any jointly produced piece of work.
 Please include any minimum requirements for assessment components e.g. student must pass all individual pieces of assessment as well as course overall].
-30% of the assessment will be on an assigned coursework aiming at objectives 1,2,3,4 above.
-The rest 70% will be on a final examination.
-Assessment Weightings:
+Written exam 70%, coursework 30% Assessment Weightings:

-Written Examination: 70% Practical Examination: 0% Coursework: 30% Time spend on assignments:
+Written Examination: 70% Practical Examination: 0 % Coursework: 30 % Time spend on assignments:

 [Weightings up to a 70/30 split between exam and coursework are considered standard, any higher coursework percentage requires a specific justification.
 The general expectation is that a 10-point course will have an 80/20 split and include the equivalent of one 20-hour coursework assignment (although this can be split into several smaller pieces of coursework.
 The Practical Examination category should be used for courses with programming exams.
 You should not expect that during term time a student will have more than 2-4 hours to spend on a single assignment for a course per week.
 Please note that it is possible, and in many cases desirable, to include formative assignments which are not formally assessed but submitted for feedback, often in combination with peer assessment.]
-The coursework that will be graded corresponds to a total of 30 hours of work.
-A total of three assignments will be given and each one will require approximately 10 hours of work.
-Other assignments will be provided but not counted towards the final grade.
+24 hours, across 2 or 3 assignments.

 Academic description: